AzureAD/microsoft-identity-web/docs/blog-posts/downstreamwebapi-to-downstreamapi.md

 To migrate your existing code using **IDownstreamWebApi** to Microsoft.Identity.Web 2.x and **IDownstreamApi** you will need to:

-1. add a reference to the Microsoft.Identity.Web.AddDownstreamApi NuGet package
+1. add a reference to the Microsoft.Identity.Web.DownstreamApi NuGet package
 1. in the code doing the initialization of the application (usually **startup.cs** or **program.cs**) replace:

    ```csharp